 Our Board of Directors currently consists of six members.
 Other than our two external directors, our directors are elected by an ordinary resolution at the annual general meeting of our shareholders.
 The nomination of our directors is proposed by the Board of Directors.
 Our board has the authority to add additional directors up to the maximum number of 12 directors allowed under our Articles.
 Such directors appointed by the board serve until the next annual general meeting of the shareholders.
-Unless they resign before the end of their term or are removed in accordance with our Articles of Association, all of our directors, other than our external directors, will serve as directors until our next annual general meeting of shareholders.
-On August 1, 2017, at an annual general meeting of our shareholders, Pnina Fishman, Ilan Cohn, Avi Sartani, and Guy Regev were re-elected to serve as directors for a term expiring at our next annual general meeting of shareholders and until his or her respective successor is duly elected.
-On July 9, 2017, the three-year term of Gil Oren, a former external director automatically expired.
-Mr. Oren was not eligible to be re-elected to serve as an external director for an additional term as he was elected for the maximum number of terms permitted under the Israeli Companies Law.
+Unless they resign before the end of their term or are removed in accordance with our Amended and Restated Articles of Association, all of our directors, other than our external directors, will serve as directors until our next annual general meeting of shareholders.
+On December 10, 2018, at an annual general meeting of our shareholders, Pnina Fishman, Ilan Cohn, Abraham Sartani, and Guy Regev were re-elected to serve as directors for a term expiring at our next annual general meeting of shareholders and until his or her respective successor is duly elected.
 On August 1, 2017, at an annual general meeting of our shareholders Yaacov Goldman was elected to serve as one of our external directors for a three-year term ending July 31, 2020.
 On December 27, 2017, at a special meeting of our shareholders, Israel Shamay was elected to serve for a three-year term ending December 26, 2020 as one of our external directors.
 Israel Shamay may be re-elected for another three-year term.
 On May 30, 2013, Ilan Cohn was appointed as Chairman of the Board.

 None of our directors or senior management has any family relationship with any other director or senior management except that Sari Fishman is the daughter of Pnina Fishman.
 None of our directors have service contracts that provide for benefits upon termination of his or her directorship with us, other than the payment of salary due, accrued and unpaid as of and through the date of termination.
-See "Item 6-Directors, Senior Management and Employees-Compensation-Employment and Consulting Agreements."
+See "Item 6.
+Directors, Senior Management and Employees-B. Compensation-Employment and Consulting Agreements."